FaridSafi/react-native-google-places-autocomplete/README.md

 </ScrollView>
 ```

+---

+## Technical Details

-## A word about the Google Maps APIs
+### About the Google Maps APIs

-Google Provides a bunch of web APIs for finding an address or place, and getting it’s details.
-There are the Google Places Web APIs ([Place Search](https://developers.google.com/places/web-service/search), [Place Details](https://developers.google.com/places/web-service/details), [Place Photos](https://developers.google.com/places/web-service/photos), [Place Autocomplete](https://developers.google.com/places/web-service/autocomplete), [Query Autocomplete](https://developers.google.com/places/web-service/query)) and the [Google Geocode API](https://developers.google.com/maps/documentation/geocoding/intro) .
+Google Provides a bunch of web APIs for finding an address or place, and getting it's details.
+There are the Google Places Web APIs ([Place Search](https://developers.google.com/places/web-service/search), [Place Details](https://developers.google.com/places/web-service/details), [Place Photos](https://developers.google.com/places/web-service/photos), [Place Autocomplete](https://developers.google.com/places/web-service/autocomplete), [Query Autocomplete](https://developers.google.com/places/web-service/query)) and the [Google Geocode API](https://developers.google.com/maps/documentation/geocoding/intro).

 The 5 Google Places Web APIs are:

-- **Place Autocomplete -** automatically fills in the name and/or address of a place as users type.
+- **Place Autocomplete** - automatically fills in the name and/or address of a place as users type.
-- **Place Details -** returns more detailed information about a specific place (using a place_id that you get from Place Search, Place Autocomplete, or Query Autocomplete).
+- **Place Details** - returns more detailed information about a specific place (using a place_id that you get from Place Search, Place Autocomplete, or Query Autocomplete).
-- **Place Photos -** provides access to the millions of place-related photos stored in Google's Place database (using a reference_id that you get from Place Search, Place Autocomplete, or Query Autocomplete).
+- **Place Photos** - provides access to the millions of place-related photos stored in Google's Place database (using a reference_id that you get from Place Search, Place Autocomplete, or Query Autocomplete).
-- **Place Search -** returns a list of places based on a user's location or search string.
+- **Place Search** - returns a list of places based on a user's location or search string.
-- **Query Autocomplete -** provides a query prediction service for text-based geographic searches, returning suggested queries as users type.
+- **Query Autocomplete** - provides a query prediction service for text-based geographic searches, returning suggested queries as users type.

 The **Geocoding API** allows you to convert an address into geographic coordinates (lat, long) and to "reverse geocode", which is the process of converting geographic coordinates into a human-readable address.